How to Parent a Teen with Anxiety: The 3–3–3 Rule & Other Tips

 To use the 3-3-3 rule, guide your teen through these steps:

-- Second, identify three sounds they can hear right now.
+2. Identify three sounds they can hear right now.
 This might include distant traffic, a clock ticking, or their own breathing.

-- Third, move three parts of their body.
+3. Move three parts of their body.
 This could be wiggling fingers, rolling shoulders, or tapping feet.

 The 3-3-3 rule helps teens manage anxiety by naming three things they see, hear, and moving three body parts to ground themselves.

-The effectiveness of the 3-3-3 rule lies in its simultaneous engagement of multiple senses, which activates the parasympathetic nervous system and counteracts the fight-or-flight response.
 Unlike complex coping strategies that require practice, this technique can be implemented immediately in moments of acute anxiety.
 Parents can model the rule themselves during stressful situations, demonstrating that everyone benefits from grounding techniques.

 Practice the 3-3-3 rule during calm moments so it becomes second nature before high-anxiety situations arise.
 Make it a routine part of your household’s toolkit by using it together before potentially stressful events, such as exams or social gatherings.